vlayer-xyz/vlayer/book/src/features/json-and-regex.md

 }
 ```

-Functions will revert in case the field under the path does not exist or the value is not of the expected type.
+The functions will revert if the field does not exist or if the value is of the wrong type.

-Accessing fields inside an array is not currently supported.
+Currently, accessing fields inside arrays is not supported.

 ## Regular Expressions

-[Regular expressions](https://en.wikipedia.org/wiki/Regular_expression) are a powerful tool for finding patterns in text.
+Regular expressions are a powerful tool for finding patterns in text.

 We provide a function to match a regular expression against a string:

-- `matches` - matches a regular expression against a string, returns `true` only if a match exists.
+- `matches` checks if a string matches a regular expression and returns `true` if a match is found.

 ```solidity
 import {Prover} from "vlayer/Prover.sol";